mesos/kafka/README.md

 api=http://master:7000
 ```

-Now if running scheduler via `/kafka-mesos.sh scheduler` (no options specified) the scheduler will read values for options
+Now if running scheduler via `./kafka-mesos.sh scheduler` (no options specified) the scheduler will read values for options
 from the above file.
-You could also specify alternative config file by using `config` argument of scheduler.
+You could also specify alternative config file by using `config` argument of the scheduler.

 Run the scheduler
 -----------------